starryskiessouth/starryskiessouth.github.io/content/about/mission.md

 We are currently in the process of increasing our membership from interested partner organizations across the southeast, preparing our nonprofit application paperwork, and developing our city- and state-based initiatives.
 These initiatives include public education about the importance of preserving starry skies, creation of dark sky places, and lobbying.

-Our meetings take place virtually on the first Thursdays of every month at 7 p.m.
+Our meetings take place virtually on the third Thursday of every month at 7 p.m.
 Central (8 p.m.
 Eastern).
 If you would like to join us, please contact us at info@starryskiessouth.org.